sbhikshe/Book-Recos/README.md

 Book Reco's offers a simple, easy to use interface to search for books by genre.
 With Book Reco’s™, each search returns books randomly picked from the whole universe of books belonging to that genre; no repetitions, no skewing towards the popular ones which a fan had probably already read.
 From the list of recommended books, a book lover can see information and ratings of these books, as well as a summary.The application has been deployed to the Github Pages at [Book Recos](https://sbhikshe.github.io/Book-Recos/).

+## Usage

+Upon first visiting the webpage, the user should be greeted with a header with our logo, a dropdown menu to select a book genre, and 5 New York Times Best Sellers.
+The user can either refresh the page to see a new listing of New York Times best sellers or choose a genre from the dropdown menu.
+Either choice will generate 5 randomly chosen books.
+Each book displayed will have 2 buttons underneath it.
+The 'see more' button will redirect to either an amazon or google books link for that book.
+The 'save book' button will save that book's data to local storage.
+This also appends the book's title and author to a list on the left, underneath the search form.
+Underneath the displayed books, the saved book's cover will appear in a gallery.
+Clicking this cover will also redirect to its corresponding amazon or google books link.
+The book gallery will remain upon page refresh.

 ## Wireframe
 ![Wireframe Design - Initial interface](./assets/images/BR_1.png)
 ![After retrieving books with server side API](./assets/images/BR_3.png)